parithosh/merge-f2f/m2/consensus-clients/lighthouse/README.md

 This contains the scripts required to run Lighthouse in the M2 milestone.

+## Quick install instructions:
+- Run `docker-compose --env-file ./vars.env up -d`.
+This will run a beacon_node and validator_client in the background.
+- That's all!
+Go check out the logs :D

 ## Dependency install instructions:
 - Install rust with `curl https://sh.rustup.rs -sSf | bash`
 - Install cmake `sudo apt install cmake g++ make`